podinate/podinate/docs/docs/index.md

 # Welcome to Podinate

 Welcome to the Podinate documentation.
 Podinate is an easy to use cloud that is designed to just work.
 It provides just the services that most apps need, and aims to provide sensible defaults.
-Without having to worry about infrastructure, you can effortlessly deploy, interate, collaborate and scale.
+Without having to worry about infrastructure, you can effortlessly deploy, interate, collaborate and scale (with Podinate).

 ## Getting Started
 Our getting started guides allow you to hit the ground running.